 The key to a productive meeting lies in knowing exactly what goals you’ve gathered to accomplish—and preparing all parties to stick to them.
 Encourage employees to set realistic expectations by quickly outlining goals and organizing them before the meeting.
 If possible, urge employees to send the outline along with the video meeting invite, so that the flow of the meeting is obvious for the whole room.
 Try customizing one of these Microsoft templates to suit your team, or download a free agenda template from Vertex42 or Smartsheet to get your team started.

 Add another level of productivity to your video meetings by using a video conferencing application that also handles real-time screen sharing.
-This enables employees to share tangibles during video conferences—like documents and PowerPoint presentations—and collaborate on them in real-time as they chat without having to open multiple applications.
+This enables employees to share tangibles during video conferences—like documents and presentations—and collaborate on them in real-time, without having to open multiple applications.
 It also eliminates the need for anyone to download content before the meeting begins, supporting a fast-paced, productive work atmosphere.